On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

-Before stating Lemma \ref{lem:propa}, we first discuss and illustrate a special case of the propagated error of the first level, namely when it contains a simple error $\overline{a}a$ (clearly, this is only possible at the index $k$, since $Z_{\sigma^n}[1,k]$ and $Z_{\sigma^n}[k+1,2k]$ do not have errors inside them).
-The \emph{central part} of a propagated $a$-error of the first level is then defined as the longest factor of the form $\overline{a}^+ \mid a^+$ that contains $k$ in its support (in particular $Z_{\sigma^n}(k)=\overline{a}$ and $Z_{\sigma^n}(k+1)=a$).
+But before stating Lemma \ref{lem:propa}, we first discuss and illustrate a special case of the notion of a propagated error of the first level, namely when it contains a simple error $\overline{a}a$ (clearly, this is only possible at the index $k$, since $Z_{\sigma^n}[1,k]$ and $Z_{\sigma^n}[k+1,2k]$ do not have simple errors inside them).
+The \emph{central part} of a propagated $a$-error of the first level is then defined as the longest factor of the form $\overline{a}^+ \mid a^+$ that contains $k$ in its support (in particular $Z_{\sigma^n}[k]=\overline{a}$ and $Z_{\sigma^n}[k+1]=a$).

 \begin{example} ({\bf{Error of type I with a central part}})